 - Fences are not to be cut, removed or driven over

-- Traveling on unsealsed wet roads can cause damage costing thousands of dallarts and take months to repair.
-You could be made to pay, so always check with the local Shire or the station owner before driving on unsealed roads after rain.
+- Traveling on unsealed wet roads can cause damage costing thousands of dollars and take months to repair.
+You could be made to pay, so check with the local Shire or station owner before driving on unsealed roads after rain.

-- Dogs should not be taken onto a pastoral property without the Station owners permission.
-Also your dog could be subject to 1080 poison baits set it eradicate wild dogs
+- Dogs are not to be taken onto a pastoral property without the Station owners permission.
+Your dog could be subject to 1080 poison baits set it eradicate wild dogs.

 - Shooting to, from or across a road;